ibexa/documentation-developer/docs/guide/templates.md

 ### Non-content related Query Types

-If you use [Query Types](controllers.md#query-controller) that do not make use of the current content or location (e.g. rendering a list of latest blog posts, or a menu), you can render them in your templates using `ez_render_<type>_query` (e.g. `ez_render_content_query`) Twig functions or their ESI equivalents: `ez_render_content_query_esi`.
+If you use [Query Types](controllers.md#query-controller) that do not make use of the current content or Location (e.g. rendering a list of latest blog posts, or a menu), you can render them in your templates using `ez_render_<type>_query` (e.g. `ez_render_content_query`) Twig functions or their ESI equivalents: `ez_render_content_query_esi`.